-Enterovirus and environmental surveillance act as supplements to the AFP surveillance program in Australia providing additional means of monitoring Australia's polio-free status.
-Poliovirus was not identified through enterovirus surveillance in 2017, but a Sabin-like poliovirus type 3 and a type 2 vaccine-derived poliovirus were isolated from sewage.
-The Sabin-like poliovirus type 3 would have been associated with a visitor or returned traveller from a country that still uses oral polio vaccine since Australia replaced this vaccine with inactivated polio vaccine in 2005.
-Long-term replication of an oral polio vaccine strain of poliovirus can lead to a vaccinederived poliovirus that has a significant number of changes compared to the prototype strain.
-Sequence analysis of the type 2 vaccine-derived poliovirus isolated from sewage indicated the source was likely to be from an individual with a primary immunodeficiency but was classified by WHO as an ambiguous vaccine-derived poliovirus as the ultimate source was not known.
-The ambiguous vaccine-derived poliovirus was not detected again after a further six months of sampling at the same site.
+Enterovirus and environmental surveillance supplement the AFP surveillance program providing additional means of monitoring Australia's polio-free status.
+Poliovirus was not identified through enterovirus surveillance in 2018, but two Sabin-like poliovirus type 1 isolates were reported from sewage.
+The Sabin poliovirus strains would have been associated with a visitor or returned traveller from a country that still uses oral polio vaccine since Australia replaced this vaccine with inactivated polio vaccine in 2005.
+A VDPV type 2 was isolated from sewage in Melbourne in 2017 but was not detected again after six months of weekly collections at the same site in 2018.
+The virus was classified as an ambiguous VDPV by WHO as the ultimate source is not known and these types of poliovirus have been reported by a number of other countries performing environmental surveillance for poliovirus.